 5 Days | Mar - May & Sep - Nov | Moderate | Max Alt: Phalut (3600m)

-Sandakphu Trek is categorized in easy to moderate type of treks in the Sikkim region which offers some unmatched views of the Himalayas, with a clear view of Everest and Kanchenjunga.
+Sandakphu Trek is categorized in easy to moderate type of treks in Nepal & West Bengal region which offers some unmatched views of the Himalayas, with a clear view of Everest and Kanchenjunga.
 The hilly trails are quite approachable and add up a lot more attraction for Trek enthusiasts heading for short treks which can be easily accessible and yet beautiful.